oscbco/select/README.md

 - `onChange`: Callback that will be executed every time the user selects an item.
 It is passed the `value` property of the selected item.
 This is meant for side-effects such as storing the selected item to local storage for example

 - `classes`: This is an object containing the css classes that will be assigned to the various elements of the control.
 They are as follows:
-  - `select`: Outermost element that contains the control
+  - `select`: Outermost element that contains the control. *Defaults to "oscbco-select"*
-  - `title`: Contains the placeholder or the selected item label (or value as previously discussed)
+  - `title`: Contains the placeholder or the selected item label (or value as previously discussed). *Defaults to "oscbco-select-title"*
-  - `itemContainer`: This is the element that provides the curtain effect of growing and shrinking when the control is opened or closed respectively
+  - `itemContainer`: This is the element that provides the curtain effect of growing and shrinking when the control is opened or closed respectively. *Defaults to "oscbco-select-item-container"*
-  - `items`: The actual element holding the items, this element does not change size
+  - `items`: The actual element holding the items, this element does not change size. *Defaults to "oscbco-select-items"*
-  - `item`: The element holding an individual item
+  - `item`: The element holding an individual item. *Defaults to "oscbco-select-item"*

 ## Justification for the classes prop
 Note that passing css classes like this fits very well with the css modules technique where a file containing classes is imported and assigned to a variable, in this case it's ok to just pass the imported variable to the `classes` prop (Extra classes will be ignored).

-Also classes are very powerful, for example you can add a hover effect on the items or extra padding to the first and last items only.
+Also, classes are very powerful, for example you can add a hover effect on the items or extra padding to the first and last items only.
 It is possible to change even the duration of the growing and shrinking transition

 ## Example